Call for papers 2017

 - Mark Hammell, Threat analyst, Facebook, United States of America

-- Denis Laskov, Malware researcher at Trusteer, an IBM company, Israel
+- Denis Laskov, Senior Security Researcher at Trusteer, an IBM company, Israel

 - Corrado Leita, PhD, Senior Malware Researcher, Lastline, United Kingdom

-- Dhia Mahjoub, PhD, Technical Leader, OpenDNS part of Cisco, United States of America
+- Dhia Mahjoub, PhD, Principal Engineer, Cisco Umbrella (OpenDNS), United States of America

 - Jean-Yves Marion, Professor, Director LORIA / CNRS, INRIA, Université de Lorraine, France